 You want your baby to be super healthy right?
 Your first step is making sure you are healthy.

 Fresh fruit and vegetables, minimal processed foods, minimal alcohol and lots of nuts and seeds.
 Also include 2-3L of good old H20.

 If you find it hard to drink that much per day, jazz it up!
 Add some fresh lemon / lime / berries to your water.
 See our article on nutrition for pregnancy planning for more detailed information.

 Keep that booty moving

-Studies1 show that consistent physical activity increases fertility and conception rates for both males and females.
+Studies show that regular exercise increases fertility and pregnancy rates.
+This is true for both men and women.
 This includes going for a stroll, yoga class, cycling and weights.

-A good quality vitamin and mineral supplement can help to support and prepare the body for conception.
-There are certain nutrients that need to be increased during pregnancy.
 Build up your stores in advance!
-Check out NaturoBest Preconception Multi for Women which covers all the essential nutrients needed for a healthy pregnancy.
+Check out NaturoBest Preconception Multi for Women.
+Which covers all the nutrients needed for a healthy pregnancy.

 Quit the Death Sticks!